Query Designer Capabilities¶

 Selecting Entities and Attributes¶

-A basic filter can be applied to any Selected Attributes.
-Click on the menu button of the attribute in the Selected Attributes pane.
+A basic filter can be applied to any selected Attribute.
+Click on the menu button of the Attribute in the Selected Attributes pane.
 Select Filter menu.
-Based on the datatype of the attribute a list of supported filter conditions and an input field will be presented.
+Based on the datatype of the Attribute a list of supported filter conditions and an input field will be presented.
 Select the required condition and the value.
 Click on Apply.
-The filter is now applied to the attribute and it will be indicated by an icon next to the attribute name in the Selected Attributes pane.
+The filter is now applied to the Attribute and it will be indicated by an icon next to the Attribute name in the Selected Attributes pane.

 |Filter menu for Text Attribute||Filter menu for Numerical Attribute|